buerokratt/Installation-Guides/readme_draft_buerokratt.md

 ###### After finished, this should be named to README.mdCreate

 ###### Steps
-- Reworok existing documents (compile several into one, modify, delete, create)
+- Rework existing documents (compile several into one, modify, delete, create)
 - Create a directory
 - Present to team lead (tech team lead) and defend it and/or modify according to the notes received
 - Publish